segmentio/segment-docs/src/connections/destinations/catalog/google-ads-classic/index.md

 #### Add your Link ID as an Integration Setting

-Once you have a Link ID, you need to add them to your Google Ads (Classic) [integration settings](/docs/connections/destinations/catalog/adwords/#settings) in your Segment account. **Make sure the API version setting is set to 2.**
+Once you have a Link ID, you need to add them to your Google Ads (Classic) [destination settings](#settings) in your Segment account. **Make sure the API version setting is set to 2.**

 ### Track
 All `track` events are by default sent to your Google Ads (Classic) account and from there, you can choose which ones you want to designate as **Conversion Events**.
 All events sent to Google Ads (Classic) require an **event type** specification.
 This is an enumerated list of nine potential values: